tatecarson/LSU-PDM-Spring-2018/Harware_Week_2_T/readme.md

 [Arduiono tutorial](http://www.arduino.cc/en/Tutorial/Fading)

+Important note: semicolons are not optional in arduino.

 #### Analog write

 This is our first example that writes an analog value.
 Where digital is either on or off, high or low, analog has more granularity.
 It is used for things when you want varying values, like fading an LED.

+The range of analog write is 0 - 255

 ### Pulse width modulation (PWM)